slu-soc5050/final-project/docs/topic.md

 <p><strong>Deliverables:</strong> A <a href="/the-memo.html">short memo</a> detailing your data, the variables you’ll be using, and the reasons you’ve selected them.</p>
 </div>

+## Crafting a Research Question
+The process of conducting a research project starts with defining a research question to explore.
+For many students, this can be daunting.
+Yale University Sociology's <a href="https://sociology.yale.edu/sites/default/files/files/Writing_Sociology_Senior_Thesis_Guide_Final_Latest_Update.pdf" target="_blank">Handbook for Undergraduate Thesis research</a> usefully breaks down the types of questions sociologists answer into three broad categories.
+I've provided these three categories below along with some sample research questions on undocumented immigration:

+* "Questions about the meaning of certain activities, practices, or experiences for particular social groups."
+    - "How do classmates respond when a student discloses that they are an undocumented immigrant?"
+    - "How does participation in an immigrant advocacy group effect undocumented immigrants?"
+    - "How does disclosing undocumented status change the treatment of immigrants in social services settings?"
+* "Questions about the ways that identification with larger social categories – race, ethnicity, religion, political identification, gender – affect aspects of social life."
+    - "What is the relationship between political conservatism and beliefs about immigration?"
+    - "How do views of immigration vary based on gender identity?"
+    - "What is the relationship between religiosity and support for undocumented immigrants?"
+* "Questions about the influence of particular variables on other variables or outcomes, including questions that compare groups and track trends across a broader scale."
+    - "What is the relationship between levels of education and employment for undocumented immigrants?"
+    - "How does racial segregation impact the outcomes of undocumented immigrants in cities?"
+    - "What is the effect of DREAMer status on educational attainment?"

+Each student should think about the overarching category they want to conduct research in.
+If you are enrolled in SOC 4015, you have the option from picking from some pre-defined topics, so the broad category can be easily extracted from the list of variables found under "[Data for SOC 4015]".
+If you opt to pick your own data instead (or have to, if you are in SOC 5050), you will want to start with a broad category like "illegal immigration" and then narrow down that to something that is narrow enough that you can address it with the data you have.
+This means that once you have a question, you want to seek out some data to help you address it.
+This process is covered in the next two sections, split based on whether you are enrolled in SOC 4015 (see "[Data for SOC 4015]") or SOC 5050 (see "[Data for SOC 5050]").
+If you are enrolled in SOC 4015 want to pick your own data set, follow the instructions under "[Data for SOC 4015]."

+Like the research process as a whole (see "[Data Analysis is not Linear]"), you may find that crafting a research question is an iterative process.
+You'll start with a broad topic, make a first attempt at narrowing it down, and then subsequently update the question as you find some related sources (and, if you are in SOC 5050, conduct a full-fledged literature review).

 ## Data for SOC 4015
 If you are enrolled in SOC 4015, you have a choice: